jcvincentliu/Personal-Website/content/posts/Song translation - The Grand Land, Beyond.md

 --- VERSE---

-On those greenery and vibrant land,
+On those greenery and vibrant road,
-it was once dyed by myriad bloods and tears
+they was once dyed by myriad bloods and tears

 On that aged and frowned face,
 wind and frost once stayed

 days passing by in laughs and drinks,
 it was my teenager years
 (*Note here the direct translation of the original words is "autumn wind and autumn rain".
-Here I translated it to "laugh and drinks" to make it closer to its real meaning*)
+I translated it to "laugh and drinks" to make it closer to its real meaning*)

 The unexpected but determined leave happened in a rush,
 I didn't even bid farewell